silverstripe-archive/silverstripe-dynamictemplate/docs/dynamictemplate.md

 ## Requirements

-* SilverStripe 2.4 or newer
+* SilverStripe 3.0 or newer

-## Module Status

-Still under active development.
-Contact author if you are planning to use it.

 ## Overview